raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Fill the rectangle in a colour you like for the pipes.
+Fill the rectangle with a colour you like.

 ![fill the rectangle](images/flappy-pipes-fill-rectangle.png)